Baby Doe Tabor: Leadville

 Baby Doe met Horace Tabor in a restaurant in Leadville one evening in 1880.
 She told him her story and that she had arrived in Leadville because of Jake Sandelowsky's generosity.
-Tabor gave her $5000 on the spot.
-Baby Doe then had a message, and $1000, delivered to Sandelowsky, in which she declared that she would not marry him.
+Tabor gave her $5,000 on the spot.
+Baby Doe then had a message, and $1,000, delivered to Sandelowsky, in which she declared that she would not marry him.
 Instead, Tabor moved her to the Clarendon Hotel, next to the opera house and Sandelowsky's store, Sands, Pelton & Company.
 Sandelowsky later moved to Aspen, where he opened another store, married, and built a house.

 Some months later, Tabor moved Baby Doe to the Windsor Hotel in Denver.
 A newly constructed turreted building, meant to look like Windsor castle, the hotel had extremely lavish decorations, such as mirrors made of diamond dust.
-Tabor had a gold-leafed bath-tub in his suite.
+Tabor had a gold-leafed bathtub in his suite.
 Guests were wealthy, well-known and well-connected.

 Baby Doe claimed to love Tabor, and he loved her.
 He moved permanently out of his Denver home and asked his wife Augusta for a divorce.
 She refused him.
 He, in turn, refused to send her an invitation to attend the grand opening of Denver's Tabor Grand Opera House.
 He stopped giving his wife money; she sued him but failed; he again demanded a divorce.
 Baby Doe suggested that he seek a divorce in a different jurisdiction, and in 1882 a Durango, Colorado, judge granted them a divorce.
 However, the filing was irregular, and once Tabor realized that, he had the county clerk paste together two pages in the records to hide the action.
 Despite his existing marriage to Augusta, Horace Tabor and Elizabeth McCourt Doe married secretly in St. Louis, Missouri, in September 1882.
 At that time, both were bigamists: his divorce was questionable and hers was not yet recorded.